jaeyow/fullstack-developer/_posts/sagemaker-series/2022-08-06-github-actions-metaflow-sagemaker.md

 	<a href="../images/sagemaker-series/sagemaker-metaflow-dag.png"><img src="../images/sagemaker-series/sagemaker-metaflow-dag.png"></a><figcaption>SageMaker Linear Learner with Metaflow</figcaption>
 </figure>

-I've leaned on Python for all my ML work, and Metaflow is based on Python (you can use R too), and AWS SageMaker has an extensive [SageMaker Python SDK](https://sagemaker.readthedocs.io/en/stable/).
+I've leaned on Python for all my ML work, and Metaflow is based on Python (you can use R too), and AWS SageMaker has an extensive [SageMaker Python SDK](https://sagemaker.readthedocs.io/en/stable/) at your disposal.

-Looking at the above flow, we are able to do an end to end ML workflow including model training on AWS SageMaker, leveraging on AWS ML instances for ML training workloads, to creating the endpoint.
+Looking at the above flow, we are able to do an end to end ML workflow including model training on AWS SageMaker, leveraging on AWS ML instances for ML training workloads, to endpoint creation with your required AWS instance type.

 For brevity, I have skipped the part of serving that endpoint to the public, but this can easily be done by serving the endpoint behind an API Gateway and a Lambda.
 Perhaps we can do this operation in a separate article.
-Also take note that we have deleted the endpoint, before we end the flow.
+Also take note that we have deleted the endpoint, before we end the flow to avoid the dreaded AWS bill specially now as we are just checking out the service.

 <script src="https://gist.github.com/jaeyow/aab705a405ebec15bc3de36e385bd822.js"></script>

-In this sample project, I have also leveraged on Github Actions as our workflow scheduler/orchestrator, this is really to prove that Github Actions, even in the free tier can really be used in 'production', albeit a very simple flow.
+In this sample project, I have also leveraged on Github Actions as our workflow scheduler/orchestrator, this is really to prove that Github Actions, even in the free tier can really be used in 'production', albeit in a very simple flow.

 <figure>
 	<a href="../images/sagemaker-series/github-actions-metaflow.png"><img src="../images/sagemaker-series/github-actions-metaflow.png"></a><figcaption>Github Actions, in action with Metaflow</figcaption>